 - UI is not intuitive

-Gainsight PX has three pricing plans for you to choose from: Basic, Professional, and Premier.
-As you move up to the more expensive tiers, you get more tools and integrations to take advantage of, like in-app engagements and multi-product capabilities.
+Gainsight PX has three pricing plans for you to choose from: Customer Success, Product Experience, and Insided.
+Each plan represents a different use case.
 There are no stated prices on these plans.
 You’ll need to speak with a Gainsight PX representative to get a specific quote for your business.

-There is a free trial available for you to test out.
+There is a free trial available for you to test out with the Product Experience plan.
 You can find access to that here.

 Learn more on the Gainsight PX pricing page.